Starting a Research Project at SKMCH&RC

 - Cancer Registry and Clinical Data Management

-* Scientific review in case of multicenter investigational new drug /device/biologics trials is done during the internal feasibility assessment process facilitated by the Clinical Research Office.
+* Scientific review in case of international multicenter investigational new drug /device/biologics trials is done during the internal feasibility assessment process facilitated by the Clinical Research Office.
 Proposed investigators, who are subject area experts, are part of this assessment and studies are reviewed for both scientific content and their logistic feasibility at the hospital.
-(See section 2.7.1 for details)

 1.3 Conducting Research at SKMCH&RC

-- Scientific review – The MD will nominate a scientific review committee for the project.
-All SRC’s constituted will include MD, Secretary SRC, Secretary IRB, at least two members from the Consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
+- Scientific review – The MD will nominate a scientific review committee for projects that qualify for scientific review.
+SRC is constituted wilth MD, Secretary SRC, Secretary IRB, at least two members from the consultant staff and at least one representative from the basic science research group and the cancer registry and clinical data management (CRCDM) section .
 The committee will advise and facilitate the investigators and may support, oppose or suggest modifications to the proposal.

-Click here to download NBC application form, exemption request form and guidance sheet (used with thanks and permission of National Bioethics Committee, Paksitan)
+Click here to download NBC application form, exemption request form and guidance sheet (used with thanks and permission of National Bioethics Committee, Pakistan http://nbcpakistan.org.pk/downloads.html

 The following general format should be used as guidance for submitting a synopsis and related documents (such as Informed consent forms etc.) for review and approval;